 5. Stay alert

-Part of the fun of any vacation: You’re shaking up your normal routine.
+Part of the fun of any vacation is shaking up your normal routine.

-If you’re visiting places you haven’t gone before, keep an eye peeled for skimming devices before you hit ATMs, says Velasquez, of the Identity Theft Resource Center.
+If you’re visiting places you haven’t gone before, keep an eye peeled for skimming devices before you hit ATMs, says Velasquez.

 Make sure to opt for credit cards over debit cards for making purchases.
 “You have more protections,” Velasquez says.
 Plus, if there are problems, you’re disputing a credit line instead of actual cash.

-Bonus travel tip: Even if you primarily use one card at home, it can help to take more than one on a trip, especially from different issuers, says Tiffany.
-“Not every card is universally accepted.”
+Even if you primarily use one card at home, it can help to take more than one on a trip, especially from different issuers.
 Plus, if one card inadvertently cuts you off or suspends privileges, you have a backup.

 For credit data harvesters, public Wi-Fi is an all-you-can-eat buffet.
 Ditto for those public-use computers in internet cafes and hotel business centers.
 Avoid them for anything other than reading the morning paper or checking the weather.